 There shall be a Reception Committee which shall be responsible for arrangements for new member or special occasion functions.

 Sect.
 3-5.
-(Deleted)

-Sect.
-3-6.
 FLOWER COMMITTEE

 The Flower Committee shall arrange for flowers to be provided by members or friends for worship services.